 From map design and remote sensing to motion graphics and 3D composites, I have more than a decade of experience creating award-winning visualizations.

 I am passionate about combining insightful analysis with clean, clear visualizations to communicate about our dynamic planet.

 At Penn State I researched cartography and geovisual analytics with an emphasis on human-computer interaction, interactive affordances, and big data.
 My work focused on new forms of map interaction made possible by well constructed visual cues.

-I hold a joint research assistantship in Penn State’s GeoVISTA Center and Media Effects Lab.
-Within the GeoVISTA Center, I am researching and designing map symbology for mobile devices.
-I’ve also helped develop and design the Symbol Store, an online repository for finding and downloading map symbols.
-My research in the Media Effects Lab makes use of social media and visual analytics to reveal the connections between user interaction and emotion.
+During this time I held joint research assistantships in Penn State’s GeoVISTA Center and Media Effects Lab.
+At the GeoVISTA Center I researched and designed map symbology for mobile devices.
+I also helped develop and design the Symbol Store, an online repository for finding and downloading map symbols.
+My research in the Media Effects Lab made use of social media and visual analytics to reveal the connections between user interaction and emotion.